Urbain Cancelier: Career

 In 2015, he received a nomination at the Molière Award for his role in the play Le Système, directed by Didier Long.

 Spotted by Jean-Michel Ribes, he joined the series Palace in 1988.

-But it was his role as the grocer Collignon in Amélie that popularized him.
-Since then, he became a figure of the French cinema who appears often on screen in memorable supporting roles.
+But it was his role as the grocer Collignon in Amélie that popularised him.
+Since then, he became a regular supporting actor in French cinema.

 Personal life

 He lives in Chalo-Saint-Mars with his wife.
 He has been elected to the municipal council for 3 terms in his commune.